turelit/devOps/DevOps_role_in_an_organizatio.md

 ---
-title: "DevOps role in an orgnization"
+title: "DevOps role in an organization"
 author: "Rafal Turel"
 date: "2025-05-13"
 description: "Different role of DevOps in organizations.
 Review of common approaches."
-slug: "devops-role-in-an-orgnization"
+slug: "devops-role-in-an-organization"
 tags: ["devops", "organization"]
 ---
 How can we define the DevOps role in a broader context of a major enterprise?
 This is a question that does not find an obvious answer given the unique and, often not clearly defined, nature of DevOps position and duties among software engineers.